borysrybak/real-time-face-analytics/README.md

 #### Azure Subscription

 Be sure that you have a valid [Azure Subscription](https://azure.microsoft.com/en-us/account/) with funds for such things as Azure SQL Database and/or Cognitive Services.
-If not there are several offers that can help you.
+If not, there are several offers that can help you.

 - [Azure Free Account](https://azure.microsoft.com/en-us/offers/ms-azr-0044p/)
 - [Azure for Students](https://azure.microsoft.com/en-us/free/students/)